Maintaining the stem cell niche in multicellular models of epithelia: The model

 \subsection{Initial conditions}

 In order to begin from a homeostatic system, we run an initial fill period to produce a complete tissue.
-The initial proliferative cell count is 100~stem cells on a 10~by~10~CD basal plane.
+The initial proliferative cell count is 100~proliferative cells on a 10~by~10~CD basal plane.
 The system will tend to pack tighter than a 1~CD square for each cell by the end of this fill period, and so the basal layer consists of both proliferative and differentiated cells.

-The fill period uses the same setup as the model described above, with one exception: an extra boundary condition is imposed on stem cells to ensure they remain on the membrane.
-This boundary condition only restricts stem cell heights, therefore still allowing horizontal movement.
+The fill period uses the same setup as the model described above, with one exception: an extra boundary condition is imposed on proliferative cells to ensure they remain on the membrane.
+This boundary condition only restricts proliferative cell heights, therefore still allowing horizontal movement.
 Once the tissue is filled we remove the height restriction and run the model as described.
-We note that this initial condition is not in an equilibrium state and upon removal of the restriction on stem cell locations there is a short initial adjustment period seen as early fluctuations in the results.
+We note that this initial condition is not in an equilibrium state and upon removal of the restriction on proliferative cell locations there is a short initial adjustment period seen as early fluctuations in the results.